BlackBlockOfficial/Black-Block-Contract/README.md

 <strong>What is the swap function for?</strong><br>
 The Swap function is used for token exchange and also triggers the Collect function internally.
 It's important to note that when the Swap function exchanges tokens for 2B, the received 2B tokens are burned or destroyed, equivalent to the amount received.
 This process reduces the circulating supply of 2Bs and tends to increase the price.
 It's important to clarify that not only BlockLiquidity can burn the tokens.

-<strong>COLLECT FUNCTION</strong>
+<h2>COLLECT FUNCTION</h2>

-What is the function of Collect?
+<strong>What is the function of Collect?</strong><br>
-The Collect function collects the accumulated earnings and adds them as a reserve within the BlockLiquidity contract.
+The Collect function gathers the profits obtained from the trade on the liquidity transferred to BlockLiquidity and allocates them as a reserve within the BlockLiquidity contract.

-This reserve will serve to maintain the trading cycle.
+This reserve is intended to sustain the trading cycle.

 <strong>BlackBlock was created with:</strong>